Houf Davina

 Predoctoral fellow

-In the context of my master dissertation, I performed research at the Rhizosphere group on the involvement of germin-like proteins (GLPs) in the establishment and progression of arbuscular mycorrhiza fungi (AMF) symbiosis.
+In the context of her master dissertation, Davina performed research at the Rhizosphere group on the involvement of germin-like proteins (GLPs) in the establishment of arbuscular mycorrhiza fungi (AMF) symbiosis.
 This thesis was conducted with the aim of increasing the understanding of plant genes, such as GLPs, in mediating AMF colonization, which in the long term may enhance AMF-induced crop growth benefits, and thereby its agricultural applicability as biofertilizer.
-In 2023, I started my PhD focussing on expanding local soybean cultivation towards northern latitudes.
-The establishment of symbiosis with indigenous rhizobia strains acclimatized to these regions is crucial for efficient nitrogen fixation and the production of protein-rich beans.
-The ‘Soy in 1000 Garden’ initiative has unveiled the coexistence of beneficial local Bradyrhizobium sp. and non-diazotrophic Tardiphaga robiniae within functional soybean nodules, raising questions about their role as either symbiotic facilitators or competitive exploiters.
+In 2023, she began her PhD, focusing on expanding soybean cultivation toward northern latitudes.
+Her research explores the coexistence of beneficial local Bradyrhizobium species and non-diazotrophic Tardiphaga species within functional soybean nodules, with the goal of determining whether Tardiphaga acts as a symbiotic helper or as a competitive cheater.